-During development of the Partnership Plan, the Focal Points (FPs) develop a list of Implementing Partners (IPs).
-The IPs are responsible for implementing specific activities outlined in the Plan.
+As the Partnership Plan is developed, the Focal Points (FPs) develop a list of Implementing Partners (IPs), who are responsible for implementing specific activities outlined within the Partnership Plan.

 What are Implementing Partners?

 IPs are any relevant organizations, irrespective of membership status with the NDC Partnership, that bring resources and skill sets to the table, regardless of the source of funding.